zarf-dev/proposals/0048-schema-update-process/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

-There are several open issues requesting enhancements to the schema, but before Zarf introduces a new schema, there must be a plan for handling schema upgrades.
+There are several open issues requesting enhancements to the schema, but before Zarf introduces a new schema, there must be a plan to handle schema upgrades.
 The general theme of these changes is to make the ZarfPackageConfig schema more intuitive to use.
 - [Refactor charts definition in zarf.yaml #2245](https://github.com/zarf-dev/zarf/issues/2245)
 - [Breaking Change: make components required by default #2059](https://github.com/zarf-dev/zarf/issues/2059)
 - [Use kstatus as the engine behind zarf tools wait-for and .wait.cluster #4077](https://github.com/zarf-dev/zarf/issues/4077)